 It’s Saturday!
 Imagine entering our downtown Market at 125 West Green during our outdoor season mid-May to November and before you are a multitude of canopies featuring tables displaying an abundance of fresh, local vegetables and fruits.
 Herbs, eggs, meats & poultry, flowers and cinnamon bread aromas envelop your senses as shoppers stroll amid the wide aisles checking out the healthy, tasty choices.
 There are smiles and casual conversations ensuing as people sip coffee while relaxing at tables on the grassy knolls.
 Youngsters may delight in the activities of the children’s tent, while you listen to a guitarist strum a tune.

-Or, it’s Wednesday!
-Many of the friendly faces of the seasonal vendors are seen at our Winter Market operating November to May in the lobby of our local hospital.
-Our partnership with Oaklawn Hospital brings focus on nourishing habits for everyone in addition to providing the nearby grown foods that are a constant part of our offerings to you.
-Come with a friend for lunch from one of our vendors or from adjacent Ella’s Café or perhaps you prefer to sit and visit in the comfy lounge of our sunlit market venue while you contemplate menu items for your upcoming meals.
+Or, it’s winter!
+Many of the friendly faces of the seasonal vendors are seen at our Winter Market operating November to May in the B.E.
+Henry building on South Marshall.
+Come by and check out the variety of the nearby grown foods and the homemade items that are a constant part of our offerings to you.
+Come with a friend for coffee and a treat or have some lunch while you check out the abundance and even shop for some gifts.

 In operation since 2001, the Marshall Area Farmers’ Market has operated in Marshall’s downtown area bringing fresh fruits and vegetables, meat and poultry, baked goods, plants and flowers, and more to Marshall’s citizens and visitors to our historic city.
 We’re proud of our commitment to supporting our Michigan based hard-working farmers, growers, artisans and producers while also supporting sustainable economies and environmental practices to provide employment and income to our citizens.
 Come for the day or the weekend when you can also visit our quaint retail stores nearby and relax in one of our charming inns or bed and breakfast homes.
 Make it a date to celebrate with us each August at our Farm to Table dinner serving the delicious products grown by our vendors.
 We pride ourselves in supporting our community – ask about our discounts for low income families and our support program for non-profit operations.
 It’s worth it!